 BPM – Holistic Technology

 BPM is a complex set of technologies and processes designed to integrate and manage disparate business functions into a coherent whole.
 It is a key component of digital transformation.
-It creates a bridge between legacy systems and new technologies, eliminating unnecessary waste and costs.
+It bridges legacy systems and new technologies, eliminating unnecessary waste and costs.
 BPM solutions are strategic, integrating business intelligence, workflow automation, machine learning, and other tools to achieve positive business impact.

 Brief: Includes a wide range of software technology components, like business intelligence, workflow engine, and more, to optimize business processes with maximum efficiency.